Modern (1940’s-present)

 Introduction and connection to sts

+Gene editing is a group of technologies that give a scientist the ability to alter an organisms existing genome.
+This type of technology exhibits a rather revolutionary way of manipulating genes that can have a wide variety of clinical and therapeutic applications.
 CRISPR technology stands for a Clustered Regularly Interspaced Short Palindromic Repeats and it was originally discovered through studying adaptive immune responses in bacterial models.
 CRISPR is a type of genome editing naturally occurring in these types of bacteria.
 Today, scientists are utilizing this template to modify and edit strands of DNA in living organisms.
 This means that CRISPR technology is a type of gene editing, a revolutionary way of manipulating genes that can have a wide variety of clinical and therapeutic applications.
-Some examples of applications include treatments blindness and some cancers, and could even be used to create rapid disease testing like for Covid-19 (Science & Tech Spotlight: CRISPR Gene Editing, 2020).
-It has strong connections to STS for its high potential of treating a wide variety of diseases.
-CRISPR technology has the potential to revolutionize disease therapy and improve patient outcomes drastically, but many ethical considerations must be taken in order to ensure safety and efficacy.
+Some examples of applications include treatments for blindness and certain cancers, and could even be used to create rapid disease testing like for Covid-19 (Science & Tech Spotlight: CRISPR Gene Editing, 2020).

 Understanding CRISPR Technology

-CRISPR Technology was discovered in the immune system of archaeal genomes as a form of natural adaptation to defending microbes from bacteriophage infection in 1987 (Ishino 2018).
+In 1987, CRISPR Technology was discovered in the immune system of archaeal genomes as a form of natural adaptation to defending microbes from bacteriophage infection (Ishino 2018).
 Another repeat genomic sequence was discovered in Haloferax mediterranei in 1993.
 Studies in the 2000s concluded that the CRISPR-Cas (CRISPR-associated) system gave immunity against bacteriophages through spacer sequence observations.
 It is believed that CRISPR models applied to humans and other organisms can be used to target viral infections.

 Images